bmo-io/website/docs/content/resources/os/basic/_index.md

   to interact with the system.
 - [resource management](---), which ensures efficient and fair allocation of CPU, memory, storage, and other resources.
-- [isolation](---) which enforces boundaries between applications to prevent interference and enhance security.
+- [isolation](---), which enforces boundaries between applications to prevent interference and enhance security.

 These techniques build **abstractions** that make the system more convenient and